Sherburne-Earlville Central School: The arts

-Sherburne-Earlville also houses a relatively strong arts department.
+Sherburne-Earlville houses a relatively strong arts department.
 The SE marching band hosts the annual Sherburne Pageant of the Bands, a prominent event featuring competitions in marching band, concert band, jazz ensemble, small ensemble, drum line and color guard.
 The competition attracts many surrounding high schools as well as out of state schools.
 The Sherburne Pageant of Bands is the largest and oldest high school band pageant in New York State.
 Several music electives are offered at the school, including music theory, concert band, and chorus.
 Many visual and digital arts courses are also available.
-Additionally, a substantial drama department, the "Drama Club" (often in correlation with the Sherburne Music Theatre Society) has developed extracurricularly.
+Additionally, a substantial drama department, the "Drama Club" (often in correlation with the Sherburne Music Theatre Society), has developed extracurricularly.
 The school puts on an average of two shows each year (with a showcase of short one-act plays in the fall, and a longer, multi-act play in the spring), as well as an annual musical through the high school chorus.

 Odyssey of the Mind

 One of Sherburne-Earlville's extracurricular strong points is its participation in the Odyssey of the Mind problem-solving program.
-The school frequently sends teams to the international-level finals competition (a feat that requires having placed first at the regional-level competition and first or second in the state-level competition).
+The school frequently sends teams to the international-level finals competition (which requires having placed first at the regional-level competition and first or second in the state-level competition).
 In 2000, for the first time in many years, a Sherburne-Earlville team advanced to World Finals (that year held at the University of Tennessee).
-In 2002, a Sherburne-Earlville team with 5 of the same members traveled to World Finals in Boulder, Colorado, and placed third in Division III Classics.
-In 2003, the same Division III Classics team returned to World Finals in Ames, Iowa, for the problem "Put a Spin on It" and placed first, achieving Sherburne-Earlville's first World Championship in any competition.
+In 2002, a Sherburne-Earlville team with five of the same members traveled to World Finals in Boulder, Colorado, and placed third in Division III Classics.
+In 2003, the same Division III Classics team returned to World Finals in Ames, Iowa, for the problem "Put a Spin on It", and placed first, achieving Sherburne-Earlville's first world championship in any competition.
 The team (with one different member) then traveled to World Finals again in 2004.
 The team was coached by Heather Pfohl, who has been involved in Odyssey of the Mind at Sherburne-Earlville for many years, and is renowned within the Sherburne-Earllvile community for her coaching success.
 She also coached Division III teams that traveled to World Finals in 2006 and 2007.
-In 2006, Heather Pfohl's team placed fourth at World Finals in the vehicle problem, "The Great Parade."
+In 2006, Pfohl's team placed fourth at World Finals in the vehicle problem, "The Great Parade."
 In 2007, two teams (Divisions II and III, in the problem "The Large and Small of It") went to the World Finals competition at Michigan State University, receiving 1st and 4th place, respectively.
 At the competition, the division II team also received a Renatra Fusca, an honor awarded to teams that exhibit commendable creativity in their problem solution.
-Between the late 1990s and the present, Sherburne-Earlville teams advancing to World Finals has gone from being a very rare occurrence to the norm.
+From the late 1990s to the present, Sherburne-Earlville teams advancing to World Finals has gone from being a very rare occurrence to the norm.